thasup/microservices-ecommerce/README.md

 15. config all yaml files to matches your example URL
 16. create all [kubernetes secrets](#setup-env)
 17. run `gcloud auth application-default login` then authenticate GCP account via web browser
-18. run `skaffold dev` in this project root directory, make sure to use correct context before run command
+18. run `skaffold dev` in this project root directory, make sure to use correct context before run the command
-19. check all pods in a cluster by running `kubectl get pods`
-20. open a web browser enter your example URL to see this project come to live!
+19. open a web browser enter your example URL to see this project come to live!

 **Running on Docker Desktop**